Minsifye/DifferentialPrivacy2/README.md

 some utility functionality for the notebooks.

 ## Performance Constraints Training with Differential Privacy
-One notebook NOTEBOOK NAME HERE explores the performance concerns that arise when training a model using DP-SDG,
+One notebook Mileston4.ipynb explores the performance concerns that arise when training a model using DP-SDG,

 ## Model Output Examination, Privacy Guarantee
-The second notebook NOTEBOOK NAME HERE, walks through differential privacy, and demonstrate
+The second notebook Visualization.ipynb, walks through differential privacy, and demonstrate

 ## Instructions
 - Make sure you have all the dependencies listed in `requirements.txt` installed using `pip`